 In an already complex world, where the ever-increasing technological advances impose hectic daily rhythms and contribute to the detachment of human from the environment, there is an urgent need for humans to return to nature, to its simplicity and reconnect with it.

 SUM wants to cross this boundary and create a new environment where humans, plants and animals all flourish; an environment where each of the groups benefits from the presence of the other.
 This is what we call:

 To facilitate the population growth in the Netherlands and the enormous housing shortage, 1 million extra homes are needed by 2030.

 To combat climate change, the Dutch government wants to become climate neutral by 2050.
-There 1,5 million homes should become more sustainable.
+There are 1,5 million homes that should become more sustainable.

 Currently, the population of the Netherlands is growing and society is becoming even more individualistic, which is most visible in the regions of Amsterdam, Rotterdam and The Hague.
 The Netherlands is undergoing an enormous housing shortage.
 In 2019 there was an estimated shortage of 263,000 homes.
 To facilitate this growth, more than 1 million residences are needed by 2030.

 The Dutch Government wants to reduce the gas emissions by 49% by 2030.